pourzanj/NS202_arya_haruld/report.md

 Lastly, we showed that activity level changes as a function of the number of Fitbit friends one has, but trends in activity level does not.
 The former is sociologically significant and is cause for further research.
 The trend has the problem that number of friends were only available at the time of study and not throughout time, thus we make the assumption of a static friend network during a user's entire weight trajectory.

 ## References
+[1] Justin McCarthy.
+In U.S., adult obesity rate now at 27.7%, May 2014.
+[Online; posted 22-May-2014].
+[2] Anne M Wolf and Graham A Colditz.
+The cost of obesity.Pharmacoeconomics, 5(1):34-37, 1994.
+[3] Ross C Brownson, Tegan K Boehmer, and Douglas A Luke.
+Declining rates of physical activity in the United States: what are the contributors?
+Annu.
+Rev. Public Health, 26:421-443, 2005
+[4] Albert Bandura.
+Health promotion by social cognitive means.
+Health education & behavior, 31(2):143-164, 2004.
+[5] Kristina Orth-Gomer and Jeれy V Johnson.
+Social network interaction and mortality: a six year follow-up study of a random sample of the swedish population.
+Journal of chronic diseases, 40(10):949-957, 1987.
+[6] James F Sallis, Robin M Grossman, Robin B Pinski, Thomas L Patterson, and Philip R Nader.
+The development of scales to measure social support for diet and exercise behaviors.
+Preventive medicine, 16(6):825-836, 1987.
+[7] Albert Bandura.
+Health promotion by social cognitive means.
+Health education & behavior, 31(2):143-164, 2004.